 We have conducted a rapid review that examines the UK aid response to COVID-19.
 We have published our review and made three recommendations to the government.
+The government’s response has now been published.

 The COVID-19 pandemic led to a rapidly evolving emergency in developing countries.
 In some cases, healthcare infrastructure was overwhelmed.
 Travel restrictions and social isolation measures led to loss of livelihoods and limited access to services.
 Humanitarian supplies to existing emergencies were interrupted.
 There was extensive disruption to a wide range of development initiatives, including education and vaccinations.
 National economies contracted sharply, unemployment spiralled and developing countries faced sharp falls in income from tax revenues, investment, tourism and remittances, causing liquidity crisis and rising debt levels.